Alexander Arbuthnot (poet)

-Alexander Arbuthnot (1538–1583) was a Scottish ecclesiastic poet, "an eminent divine, and zealous promoter of the Protestant Reformation in Scotland".
+Alexander Arbuthnot (1538–16 Oct 1583) was a Scottish ecclesiastic poet, "an eminent divine, and zealous promoter of the Protestant Reformation in Scotland".
 He was Moderator of the General Assembly of the Church of Scotland (the highest position in the Church of Scotland) in both 1573 and 1577.

 Family life

-He was the third son of Andrew Arbuthnot of Pitcarles, who in turn was the fourth son of Sir Robert Arbuthnot of Arbuthnot.
-His mother was Elizabeth Strachan, daughter of James Strachan of Monboddo.
+He was the third son of Andrew Arbuthnot of Pitcarles Farm, who in turn was the fifth son of Sir Robert Arbuthnot of Arbuthnot (died 1505/1506) - the 12th laird of Arbuthnott.
+His mother was Elizabeth Strachan (died 23 July 1542), daughter of Alexander Strachan of Thornton.
+He had three siblings, Robert, George and Katherine.

 Career

-After having studied languages and philosophy at the University of Aberdeen, and civil law under the noted Jacques Cujas at the University of Bourges in France, Arbuthnot took ecclesiastical orders, and became in his own country a zealous supporter of the Reformation.
+After having studied languages and philosophy at the University of St Andrews, and civil law under the noted Jacques Cujas at the University of Bourges in France, Arbuthnot took ecclesiastical orders, and became in his own country a zealous supporter of the Reformation.

+He was declared apt and able to teach by the first General Assembly of the Church of Scotland on 20 December 1560.

+On 7 July 1568, the General Assembly commissioned him to revise a book called the 'Fall of the Roman Kirk,' which had been suppressed (pending certain amendments) by the ecclesiastical authorities, as containing matters injurious to the interests of the kirk.
+Later that month, on 15 July 1568, he became minister of Logie-Buchan.

+A year later, on 23 July 1569 he was elected principal of King's College, Aberdeen, in place of Alexander Anderson who had been rejected for popery.
+This was an office he retained until his death.
+It is recorded that he was also minister at Forvie, and Arbuthnott two days later on 25 July 1569.

+On 6 August 1573, he was elected Moderator of the General Assembly, and was again elected to the position when the General Assembly met in Edinburgh on 1 April 1577.

+From his previous charges, he translated to Old Machar Church in 1574.
+In late 1582, or early 1583, he moved to become Minister of St Andrews.

-In 1569 he was elected principal of King's College, Aberdeen, an office he retained until his death.
-He played an active part in the church politics of the period, and was twice Moderator of the General Assembly of the Church of Scotland, and a member of the commission of inquiry into the condition the University of St Andrews (1583).
+He played an active part in the church politics of the period, and was twice Moderator of the General Assembly of the Church of Scotland, and a member of the commission of inquiry into the condition of the University of St Andrews (1583).

 His attitude on public questions earned him the condemnation of Catholic writers.
 He is not included in Nicol Burne's list of periurit apostatis, but his policy and influence were disliked by James VI, who, when the Assembly had elected Arbuthnot to the charge of the kirk of St. Andrews, ordered him to return to his duties at King's College.

-Minister of Logie Buchan (1568), of Forve and Arbuthnott (1569) Old Machar (1574) and of St Andrews (1583).
-Moderator of the General Assembly (1573 and 1577).
-He matriculated his arms.